Cross-site scripting adversarial attacks based on deep reinforcement learning: Evaluation and extension study: Empirical Study

 \subsection{Replication Study}

 In our replication study, we aim to closely follow the methodology of the reference work.
 However, some differences are worth noting and justifying.
-The dataset used to train the detectors was not publicly available, so we utilized an alternative dataset.\footnote{\url{https://github.com/fmereani/Cross-Site-Scripting-XSS/blob/master/XSSDataSets/Payloads.csv}} This employed dataset is a well-known one~\cite{10.1007/978-3-319-74690-6_20} containing more than 15,000 Malicious and Benign payloads.
+The dataset used to train the detectors was not publicly available, so we utilized an alternative dataset.\footnote{\url{https://github.com/fmereani/Cross-Site-Scripting-XSS/blob/master/XSSDataSets/Payloads.csv}} This employed dataset is a well-known one~\cite{mereani2018howe} containing more than 15,000 Malicious and Benign payloads.
+This dataset is built by collecting real-life attacks.
 The dataset for training the adversarial agent was partially available but had a different structure compared to the one employed in the reference work.
 The reference work does not adequately describe the correct payload structure, as the examples only consider parameters, while some steps mention filtering applied to the URL, suggesting the payload should be the entire HTTP request.
 Preliminary experiments revealed that datasets with varying structures encountered out-of-vocabulary issues even before the agent's actions were applied.
 In particular, when one dataset is used to create the vocabulary and to train a detector, and the other one is simply tested against it, RR is very high even before training an adversarial agent ($RR>60\%$).

 To isolate the identified threats to validity and mitigate any data structure-related problems, we divided the selected dataset into two parts: one for training the detectors and the other for training the adversarial agents, excluding Benign examples.
-This setup makes adversarial attacks more challenging, as the examples are closer to those used for detector training.
+This setup makes adversarial attacks more challenging, as the examples are closer to those used for detector training \newt{since they belong to the same distribution, thus they are more prone to presenting the same patterns}.
 Consequently, a high RR in this context would indicate the significance of the threats TH1 and TH2, because of the alignment between detector's and adversarial agent's training sets.

 The dataset was pre-filtered by the Oracle to ensure accurate labelling.
 After pre-filtering, the most representative class (Benign) was undersampled to ensure class balance.
 We computed the Ruin Rate of the original payload before and after preprocessing, resulting in a RR = 0\%, confirming that all samples were initially valid according to our Oracle.
 Furthermore, the dataset was split into train, validation, and test sets.
 Table~\ref{tab:dataset} shows such details.